BCSO ARRESTS ANIMAL CRUELTY SUSPECTS

 Fourteen dogs and one cat were rescued from the residence.
 Some of the dogs were

-immediately provided oxygen by BCFR at the scene, with one dog receiving CPR.
-All of the
+immediately provided oxygen by BCFR at the scene.
+One dog received CPR.

-received emergency treatment.
-The medical staff continues to treat the animals and they are optimistic
+The medical staff continues to treat the animals.
+They are optimistic

-that all Fifteen will recover completely.
+that all fifteen will completely recover.
 Tragically, 45 cats, 4 dogs, 2 raccoons, and one

 Macaw perished in the fire.